mcdemarco/the-new-kitchen-cookbook/bread/math.md

 Note that an eighth of a cup is 2 T., and 3/4 T is 2 1/4 tsp.
 Note also that small measurements should be done by volume even when weights are provided (unless your scale is extraordinarily accurate).

+Conversion to weights are mostly based on the Artisan Bread in 5 blog, sometimes directly and sometimes via the [FAQ on weighing ingredients](https://artisanbreadinfive.com/2015/03/30/no-knead-whole-grain-baguette-buns-with-extra-sourdough-kick-this-time-weigh-out-the-ingredients/), which gives the following weights:

+* 1 c. all-purpose flour = 141.7 g.
+* 1 c. whole wheat flour = 127.6 g.
+* 1 c. water = 226.8 g.

 ## Master Recipe

 ### One Loaf